jer-k/jekyll-now/_drafts/2019-08-16-github-webhook-authentication-with-elixir-plug.md

 end
 ```

-If you look at the [Example Delivery](https://developer.github.com/webhooks/#example-delivery) from Github, it shows
+If we look at the [Example Delivery](https://developer.github.com/webhooks/#example-delivery) from Github, it shows
 ```
 X-Hub-Signature: sha1=7d38cdd689735b008b3c702edd92eea23791c5f6
 ```